 What are the business tax rates in New Hampshire?

 New Hampshire doesn’t tax businesses using a traditional income tax.
-Instead, most businesses are subject to the Business Profits Tax of 7.7%.
-Businesses with an enterprise value exceeding $108,000 or gross receipts beyond $217,000 will also be subject to the Business Enterprise Tax.
+Instead, businesses with at least $92,000 of gross business income per year are subject to the Business Profits Tax of 7.6% for 2023 and 7.5% for 2024 and beyond.
+Businesses with gross receipts exceeding $250,000 annually will also be subject to the Business Enterprise Tax of 0.55%.
 Beyond that, C corporations will also be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in New Hampshire?